Lebanon to hire Alvarez & Marsal to audit central bank amid crisis | Law-Order

 Prime Minister Hassan Diab told cabinet the audit would "represent a drastic transformation on the path to uncovering what happened at the financial level in terms of waste and theft".
 Ministers also agreed on KPMG and Oliver Wyman for a financial audit, the presidential palace said after the cabinet met there.

-Lebanon's financial crisis has slashed the value of its currency since late last year and sent inflation soaring as already critical foreign reserves dwindle.
-Savers have been frozen out of their dollar deposits as the greenback grows ever more scarce.
-IMF talks have been bogged down by a row over the scale of financial losses that have embroiled the government, the central bank, commercial banks and MPs from the dominant political parties.
+Lebanon needs foreign aid badly to claw its way out of a financial crisis that has slashed the value of its currency since late last year.
+Banks have shut savers out of their dollar deposits as already critical foreign reserves dwindle and the greenback grows ever more scarce.
+Talks with the IMF have been bogged down by a row over the scale of financial losses that have embroiled the government, the central bank, commercial banks and MPs from the dominant political parties.

+Foreign donors who once helped Lebanon have made it clear that any more help hinges on Beirut enacting reforms.
+"Among the measures that need to be taken..., we are thinking of a complete and transparent audit of the Lebanese central bank, which is a necessity to establish the debt and losses of Lebanon and to build a reform plan for the real needs of Lebanon," a European diplomat told Reuters.

 Salameh defended the central bank's practices and said it did not hide information.
-He has deflected the blame back towards successive Lebanese governments for failing to enact reforms or sort out public finances.
+He has deflected the blame back towards successive Lebanese governments for failing to launch reforms or sort out public finances.

 - READ MORE ON: